dmoody256/mongo/docs/build_system_reference.md

 | `lint-allow-nonprivate-on-deps-dependents` | Linting exemption tag allowing reverse dependencies to be transitive |
 | `lint-allow-dup-libdeps` | Linting exemption tag allowing `LIBDEPS` variables to contain duplicate libdeps on a given library |
 | `lint-allow-program-links-private` | Linting exemption tag allowing `Program`s to have `PRIVATE_LIBDEPS` |
-|

 ##### The `illegal_cyclic_or_unresolved_dependencies_whitelisted` tag
 This tag should not be used anymore because the library dependecy graph has been successfully converted to a Directed Acyclic Graph (DAG).
-Before this was accomplished it was necessary to handle cycles specifically with platform specific options on the command line.
+Prior to this accomplishment, it was necessary to handle cycles specifically with platform specific options on the command line.

 ##### The `init-no-global-side-effects` tag